zelial/beaker-sre/README.md

-# beaker-sre
+# Beaker SRE
-Beaker dashboard onitoring machine reliability and availability
+Documentation and tools for deploying a monitoring dashbaord for [Beaker](https://beaker-project.org/).